telerik/blazor-docs/knowledge-base/contextmenu-treeview-items.md

 ## Notes

-An important point to take into consideration here is that, at the time of writing, when you are using a template you cannot trigger a close of the ContextMenu, you can only close it if you click outside of it (there is an opened feature request for that in our [public feedback portal](https://feedback.telerik.com/blazor/1497622-add-hide-and-or-hideasync-method-to-contextmenu)).
+At the time of writing, when you are using a template you cannot trigger a close of the ContextMenu, you can only close it if you click outside of it (there is an opened feature request for that in our [public feedback portal](https://feedback.telerik.com/blazor/1497622-add-hide-and-or-hideasync-method-to-contextmenu)) that contains a workaround.